Uncovering the History of Twin Arrows Trading Post

 Legends and Ghost Stories Surrounding The Twin Arrows Trading Post

 The abandoned Twin Arrows Trading Post has its fair share of legends and ghost stories.
 Some say that the spirits of the Lewis family still linger around the ruins, protecting their former home.
-Visitors have reported hearing whispers in the wind and feeling a ghostly presence as they explore the site.
-Arguably, the Lewis family ghosts could use some extra muscle when it comes to the security of the property.
+I didn’t see any ghosts, but the place is definitely creepy.
+It’s dark, it stinks of mildew and the atmosphere is heavy.
+Arguably, the Lewis family ghosts could use some extra muscle when it comes to the security on the property.

 Preserving the Legacy of a Bygone Era